ctrlplusb/react-universally/README.md

 Redux/MobX, data persistence, test frameworks, and all the other bells and whistles have been explicitly excluded from this boilerplate.
 It's up to you to decide what technologies you would like to add to your own implementation based upon your own needs, this boilerplate simply serves as a clean base upon which to do so.

-This boilerplate uses Webpack 2 to produce bundles for both the client and the server code.
-You will notice two Webpack configuration files that allow you to target the respective environments:
+This boilerplate uses Webpack 2 to produce bundles for both the client, the server, and the middleware that the server will use to support SSR rendering of the React application.
+You will notice the following Webpack configuration files:

    - `tools/webpack/client.config.js`
    - `tools/webpack/server.config.js`
+   - `tools/webpack/universalMiddleware.config.js`

-Both of these then call into the `tools/webpack/configFactory.js` in order to generate their respective webpack configurations.
-I've tried to keep the webpack configuration as centralized and well documented as possible as it can be a confusing topic at times.
+All of these call into the `tools/webpack/configFactory.js` in order to generate their respective webpack configurations.
+I've tried to keep the webpack configuration as centralized as possible to allow easier reuse of the configuration and allow you to not have to do constant file jumping whilst trying to analyse the configuration for a target bundle.
+I've also included a fair amount of comments as I know webpack can be a bit daunting at first.

-My reasoning for using webpack to bundle both the client and the server is that it allows our server code to handle React components which require support for additional file imports (e.g. CSS/Images (as and when you add the respective loaders).
+Using webpack and babel across all of our source allows us to use the same level of javascript (e.g. es2015/2016/2017) without having to worry about what each target environment supports.
+In addition to this it allows our client/server code to both support the additional file types that a typical React application may import (e.g. CSS/Images (as and when you add the respective loaders).

-Given that we are bundling our server code I have included the `source-map-support` module to ensure that we get nice stack traces when executing our code via node.
+Given that we are bundling our server code I have included the `source-map-support` module to ensure that we still get nice stack traces when executing our code.

 The application configuration is supported by the `dotenv` module and it requires you to create a `.env` file in the project root (you can use the `.env_example` as a base).
 The `.env` file has been explicitly ignored from git as it will typically contain environment sensitive/specific information.
 In the usual case your continuous deployment tool of choice should configure the specific `.env` file that is needed for a target environment.